Songerwronger/JavaScript-Slot-Machine/README.md

 # JavaScript-Slot-Machine
-The Code for the Slot is located in Project.js inside of the main folder.
+The Code for the Slot is located in Project.js inside of the Gamble Spin JS folder